Chapter 336 — Title

 Modification, Rescission and Waiver

-An agreement to modify a lease needs no new consideration.
-If the lease requires modifications in writing, an oral …
+An agreement to modify a lease contract needs no new consideration to be binding.
+If a signed lease bars changes except …

 336.2A-209